asm89/twig-lint/README.md

 License
 -------

-twig-lint is licensed under the MIT License - see the LICENSE file for details
+- twig-lint is licensed under the MIT License - see the LICENSE file for details
+- I am providing code in this repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code is from me and not from my employer (Facebook).